verrazzano/docs/content/en/docs/applications/workloads/helidon/helidon.md

 be scaled accordingly.

 {{< alert title="NOTE" color="warning" >}}
-Make sure the `replicas` defined on `VerrazzanoHelidonWorkload` component and that `replicaCount` defined on `ManualScalerTrait` for that component matches, else `DeploymentController` in Kubernetes and OAM runtime in `verrazzano-application-operator` will compete to create different number of Pods for same containerized Helidon application.
+Make sure the `replicas` defined on the `VerrazzanoHelidonWorkload` component and that `replicaCount` defined on `ManualScalerTrait` for that component matches, else `DeploymentController` in Kubernetes and OAM runtime in `verrazzano-application-operator` will compete to create a different number of Pods for same containerized Helidon application.
+To avoid confusion, we recommend that you specify `replicaCount` defined on `ManualScalerTrait` and leave `replicas` undefined on `VerrazzanoHelidonWorkload` (as it is optional).
 {{< /alert >}}

 ### Logging